The aggression factor in poker

 In poker, aggression is beneficial in many situations.
 An aggressive player will often perform better than a passive in the long run.
 This article explains why.

 If you are using a HUD (heads-up display), your aggression factor will be shown in numbers based on your bet and raise action.
 This is measured in frequency, not on the size of your bets.

 The aggression factor, abbreviated AF, is calculated: (bets + raises) / calls.

 For example, if you have done 10 bets, 5 raises and 7 calls your AFq is 2.1.

-Besides this, there is also aggression frequency, abbreviated AFq.
+Folds are not counted in AF, but there is also aggression frequency, abbreviated AFq.
 The number it represents is calculated: (bets + raises) / (bets + raises + calls + folds) * 100.